qzhang503/proteoQ/README.md

 ```

 In the above example, we applied vararg `filter_kin` to subset human
-kinases from the protein data set by values under its `kin_attr` and the
+kinases from the protein data set by values under its “kin_attr” and the
-`species` columns.
+“species” columns.
 We further row annotate the heat map with argument
-`annot_rows`, which will look for values under the `kin_class` column.
+`annot_rows`, which will look for values under the “kin_class” column.
 With the vararg, `arrange_kin`, we supervise the row ordering of kinases
-by values under the `kin_order` column and then those under the `gene`
+by values under the “kin_order” column and then those under the “gene”
 column.
 Analogous to the user-supplied `filter_` arguments, the row
 ordering varargs need to start with `arrange_` to indicate the task of
 row ordering.